Sunday, March 10, 2013

 My favorite boss design in the game.
 He throws his own head at you which regrows instantly.

 When most people think of Sega the first thing that pops into their heads is a certain blue hedgehog.
 But when we start at the beginning of the Sega genesis lifespan, we won't see hide nor azure hair of him for nearly two years.
 Sega had several other strategies for trying to get ahead in the US market before Sonic came along.
 One of which was to be the console for older gamers, and by older I'm still only talking younger teens, with somewhat more mature titles.
 This wouldn't really last.
-Sure there would be mature titles in the genesis library, plenty of them, but there was plenty of classic cutesy platformers as well.
-In all honesty it would not be until the PlayStation that we received the first truly mature focused console with a marketing strategy focused on a 19 year old male demographic.
+Sure there would be mature titles in the genesis library (plenty of them) but there was plenty of classic cutesy platformers as well.
+It would not be until the PlayStation that we received the first truly mature focused console with a marketing strategy focused on a 19 year old male demographic.

 Another strategy that went along with this was to incorporate a lot of arcade ports, and far superior ones than its NES rival at the time could push out.